TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-pipelinesbuildtasksissues.md

 Resolve common problems related to Azure pipelines when using various build tasks using these steps.

 ### Error "NU1101: Unable to find package WindowsAzure.Storage.
-No packages exist with this id in source(s): Microsoft Visual Studio Offline Packages" in the DotNet build task
+No packages exist with this id in source(s): Microsoft Visual Studio Offline Packages" in the dotnet build task

 Add a **dotnet restore** step before the build step.
 This will complete the restore before the build and add the `--no-restore` argument to the build step.